 Master of Science in Nutrition

 The Master of Science degree in Nutrition is designed to accommodate employed professionals pursuing an advanced degree, persons wishing to complete didactic requirements to apply to a dietetic internship, and those seeking continuing education in nutrition.
-The graduate program provides students with knowledge of current theory, research, and nutrition policy, and gives them the skills necessary to apply that knowledge throughout their professional careers.
+The graduate program provides students with knowledge of current theory, research and nutrition policy, giving them the skills necessary to apply that knowledge throughout their professional careers.

 Why a Master's in Nutrition?